-- 1) The going concern financial position at December 31, 2022 does not include a future payment stream of approximately \$62.2 million related to the introduction of indexing in July 2004.
-A financing plan is in place to amortize past service costs of indexing over a remaining period of 21.5 years from December 31, 2022. - 2) An extrapolation of the solvency position was not performed as at March 31, 2023 or March 31, 2022. - 3) The actuarial value of assets includes a fair value adjustment to smooth market effects over a three-year period. - 4) A solvency funding exemption related to the minimum contributions required by regulations established under the Pension Benefits Act, 1997 has been extended to December 31, 2023.
+1) The going concern financial position at December 31, 2022 does not include a future payment stream of approximately \$62.2 million related to the introduction of indexing in July 2004.
+A financing plan is in place to amortize past service costs of indexing over a remaining period of 21.5 years from December 31, 2022.

+2) An extrapolation of the solvency position was not performed as at March 31, 2024 or March 31, 2023.

+3) The actuarial value of assets includes a fair value adjustment to smooth market effects over a threeyear period.

+4) A solvency funding exemption related to the minimum contributions required by regulations established under the Pension Benefits Act, 1997 has been granted to March 31, 2024.